elijah-mullens/paddle/README.md

   make build
   ```

-If you use VSCode, it is recommended to install the [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension, [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) and [Container Tools](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-containers) for a better development experience within a container.
+If you use VSCode, it is recommended to install extensions including [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack), [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) and [Container Tools](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-containers) for a better development experience within a container.

 1. Install the extensions mentioned above.
 2. Start the container using `make up` or `make start`.